arneBersch/Zoeglfrex/docs/reference.md

 If no Intensity ID is given, the ID of the Intensity of the currently selected Group in the current Cue will be used.

 ### Intensity Attribute 2 Set
-Intensity Attribute 2 Set sets the Dimmer Attribute to the selected Intensities:
+This command sets the Dimmer Attribute to the selected Intensities:
 ```
 Intensity 1 + 2 Attribute 2 Set 75
 ```